pamelac08/clicky-game-new-fullRepo/README.md

 #### Technical Approach:
-Using Bootstrap for some basic front-end styling, the main focus is using React to render the images to the page.
+Using Bootstrap for some basic front-end styling, the main focus is using React to render the images to the page and handling click events.

 * Technologies Used:
   - React